Symmetry of the refined $q,t$-Catalan polynomials for $\vec{k}$-Dyck paths: Background and Definitions

 Given $\pi\in \mathcal{D}_{\vec{k}}$, we use the notation $W_i$ (resp. $S_j$) to refer to the $i$-th blue (resp. $j$-th red) arrow in $\pi$.
 For any two arrows $A$ and $B$ in $\pi$, we say that $A<B$ if $A$ is to the left of $B$ in $\pi$.

-The \textbf{dinv} consists of two parts, which can be described geometrically as follows: The first summand, called \textbf{sweep dinv}, means that each pair $(W_i, S_j)$ with $W_i<S_j$ contributes 1 if $W_i$ sweeps $S_j$, denoted $W_i\rightarrow S_j$.
-This means $W_i$ intersects $S_j$ when moved along a line of slope $0\leq \epsilon<1$ to the right past $S_j$.
-The second part, called \textbf{red dinv}, means that each pair $(S_i,S_j)$ of red arrows contributes $|\dot{r}(S_i)-\dot{r}(S_j)|$ if one of the two arrows can be contained within the other by moving them along a line of slope $\epsilon$.
+The \textbf{dinv} consists of two parts, which can be described geometrically as follows: The first summand, called \textbf{sweep dinv}, is the number of pairs $(W_i,S_j)$ with $W_i<S_j$ such that $S_j$ starts at a rank weakly below the start of $W_i$ and ends strictly above the end of $W_i$.
+The second part, called \textbf{red dinv}, specifies that each pair of red arrows $(S_i,S_j)$ with $S_i<S_j$ contributes $|\dot{r}(S_i)-\dot{r}(S_j)|$ if $S_j$ starts at a rank weakly below the start of $S_i$ and ends strictly above the end of $S_i$, or if $S_j$ starts at a rank strictly above the start of $S_i$ and ends strictly below the end of $S_i$.

 \begin{dfn} Given $\pi\in \mathcal{D}_{\vec{k}}$,

 \end{dfn}

 \begin{exa} In Figure \ref{fig-kDyck}, all pairs of arrows contributing to the sweep dinv are